-It’s not just our looks, intelligence and mannerisms we pass onto our kids – but our attitude too and though we may hate the thought of it, our hang-ups.
+It’s not just our looks we pass onto our kids – but our attitude too and though we may hate the thought of it, our hang-ups.
+It’s often been said that our children don’t learn to do what we tell them to do, they learn to do what they see us do.

-You climb the walls every time you see a spider, you can bet your kid’s going to have a fear of creepy crawlies.
-You shy away from the limelight, there’s a strong chance they will prefer to as well.
+You climb the wall every time you see a spider, you can bet your kid’s going to have a fear of creepy crawlies.
+You shy away from the limelight, there’s a strong chance they will too.
 You moan about your wobbly tummy and muffin top, they may well start to examine their own bodies and see imperfections.

-So if you ever find yourself flapping your bingo wings with despair in front of littl’uns, STOP!
+So if you ever find yourself talking negatively about your body in front of littl’uns, please stop.

 Stop, because you could be giving them reason to question the way they look – if not now, then sometime in the future.
-Stop, because to them, you are mum, just mum.
-They love you just the way you are… with no questions asked!
+Stop, because to them, you are mum, and you are good enough.
+You are a strong, capable, loving woman… and you ARE good enough.

-If you don’t like what you see in the mirror, don’t go on about it: quietly start to do something.
+If you don’t like what you see in the mirror, then by all means do something.
 Take little steps towards exercising effectively; make adjustments to how you eat.
-Slowly, as you see and feel the benefits, you can build your body confidence.
+Slowly, as you see and feel the benefits, you will build your body confidence.

-You can do it for yourself – or you can do it for your kids, who want a happy, healthy, confident mum to look up to.
-Your positivity, if you can find it, will be infectious!
-What better motivation could there be to love the person you are than teaching your kids to love who they are too – dimply buttocks and scabby knees to boot!
+You can do it for yourself – or you can do it for your kids, who need a happy, healthy, confident mum if they are going to be happy, healthy and confidence too.
+Your positivity, if you can find it, will be infectious.
+Love the person YOU are, and teach your children by example to love themselves too.

-I love the blog post I read this week that reinforces this idea.
 As your child starts to open their eyes to their body and compare it to others’ – it’s your opportunity to nurture their body image and help them feel happy in their skin.
-If you wail about your orange peel, it will have the opposite effect.